 Road test: Not generally required at renewal.

-The DOT can place restrictions or conditions on a person’s driver license after administering a driving test and discussing possible restrictions with him or her.
+The DOT can place restrictions or conditions on a person’s driver's license after administering a driving test and discussing possible restrictions with him or her.

 The most common restriction for older drivers is to require glasses or corrective contact lenses.